How to Use a Wedge Pillow

 A wedge pillow is a type of wedge-shaped pillow designed to put pressure on your body, including your hips.
 Wedge pillows are generally thought to provide the most support out of any type of pillow and can also help with reducing neck pain from sleeping on your back.

 There are many ways to use a wedge pillow.
-You can use it as a neck pillow, an eye pillow, or even a stomach sleeper pillow.
+You can use it as a neck pillow, a pregnancy pillow, or even a stomach sleeper pillow.
 You can also use it to reduce pain in your neck, shoulder, and back.

 -Lie down on your back with your head and neck supported by the pillow.